karantrehan3/dsa/src/graphs/README.md

 - Node/Vertex - Corner points in the graph are called nodes/vertices.
 - Edge - A line joining 2 nodes is known as edge
 - Path - Contains a lot of nodes and each of them are reachable.
 (A node cannot appear twice in a path).
 Adjacent nodes should have an edge between them.
-- Degree - The number of edges arising out of a node is called the degree of that nod.e

 Bare minimum condition for a structure to be called as graph is that it should contain nodes and edges